+The new year in India is celebrated in different regions in different styles.
+The days of celebration also varies.
 Tamil New year is known as ‘Varusha Pirappu’ or ‘Puthandu’.
 It is celebrated on the first Tamil Month of Tamil calendar Chithirai.

-‘Puthandu’ represents the Tamil New Year’s Day and it is celebrated in the Chithirai beginning, that is the first month as per the Tamil Calendar year.
+‘Puthandu’ represents the Tamil New Year’s Day and it is celebrated in the Chithirai beginning, which is the first month as per the Tamil Calendar year.
 This is an auspicious occasion and mostly the Tamil New Year falls on 13th or 14th April based on the Gregorian calendar.

 Tamil Nadu people also celebrate this day for their existence.
 It is believed that Lord Brahma, the creator started the creation of human beings and the universe on the New Year day.
-The Hindu mythology believes that this day was the creation day of the world and it was initiated by Lord Brahma.
+Hindu mythology believes that this day was the creation day of the world and it was initiated by Lord Brahma.